SJHs-GitHub/Using-DFS-to-Complete-a-State-Space-Search-for-the-Water-Jug-Problem-/README.md

 The size of each jug is set by the user at the beginning of the program, as the values input for 'A:', 'B:' and 'C:'.

-The program can be run by running the JAR file from the command line.
+The program can be run by running the JAR file (other file in this repo) from the command line.